How to Excel at Becoming a Talent Agent

 When looking for work as a talent agent in a non-union or non-industry town, your options are limited.
 Try locating and listing the agencies within a 100-mile radius.
 Meet with each owner or manager and see if there is any way you can help the agency.
 Ask to intern for three months, and then be considered for a permanent position.

 Don't think being an agent is a cushy job.
-It takes hard work and dedication working with the talent you support to the core.
+It takes hard work and dedication, working with the talent you support to the core.
+It's also a people's person job that requires handholding and knowing when to offer sound advice to your client.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.